How to Lower Your Heart Rate While Running and Build Aerobic Base

 To lower your heart rate while running, you need to learn to run slowly.
 At times, this may mean replacing running with brisk walking or very easy jogging to stay in your target zone.

-It may feel unproductive, but the effect is the opposite: the same pace becomes easier, and you begin to run faster at the same effort.
+It may feel unproductive, though the effect is the opposite: the same pace becomes easier, and you begin to run faster at the same effort.

 But pace is only part of the picture.
 Sleep, stress, hydration, caffeine intake, and efficient running form all influence how high your heart rate climbs.
-Bring these pieces together, and your heart rate will drop, and running will become both faster and easier.
+Get those right alongside your pacing, and your heart rate will come down while running becomes faster and easier.

 If your heart rate remains unusually high despite easy running and proper recovery, consult a healthcare professional to rule out underlying medical causes.